mbursell/ReLERNN-pipeline/README.md

       ./example_pipeline.sh
       ```
       * Running the example should only take a few minutes.
 You can watch the progress be printed out.
 When finished running, type ```exit``` to exit the interactive session
       * The output of the example run will be located in a directory called "example_output".
-The file containing the final results is called "example.PREDICT.BSCORRECTED.txt"
+The file containing the final results with confidence intervals is called "example.PREDICT.BSCORRECTED.txt"

 ## Running ReLERNN
 Now that we have installed and tested ReLERNN, we can run it on our own data.
-* We provide a tuning script for local chicken breed in directory /scripts.
+* We have provided the scripts to run ReLERNN for each chicken breed in the directory URTR40/scripts.
 * All parameters are defined in the notation
+* Repeat steps 1, 2, and 5 from above each time before running ReLERNN
 ```
 cd scripts/
-./tuning.sh
+./redjunglefowl.sh
 ```